Getting Started

 Press p to preview the current value.
 Press P to print the value to stdout.

-You can use fx to select only specific part of the JSON and save it to a file:
+You can use fx to select only a specific part of the JSON and save it to a file:

 curl ... | fx > output.json